tastycodedev/tastycodedev.github.io/content/blog/2023/memory-layout-of-std-string/index.md

 ---
 title: "Memory Layout of std::string"
-description: "Learn about memory layout of std::string in MSVC, GCC, and LLVM."
+description: "Explore the memory layout of std::string in C++ with insights into implementations by MSVC, GCC, and LLVM.
+Understand key concepts like Small String Optimization (SSO), memory allocation policies, and performance trade-offs.
+This post is essential for optimizing string handling in your C++ projects."
 cover: cover.jpeg
 image: cover.jpeg
 date: 2023-08-07